konggu128/Transcriptome-/README.md

  -p 2
 done
 ```
-hisat2 does not generate sorted bam file automatically;
+Hisat2 does not generate sorted bam file automatically

-use samtools to convert the sam files to sorted bam files;
+Use samtools to convert the sam files to sorted bam files
 ```{php}
 mkdir sorted_bam